-All the Chucky lore to make you lose sleep for eternity
+All the lore about Chucky movies to make you lose sleep for eternity

 Horror films are only as good as the baddie our heroes are running from.
 Halloween wouldn’t be Halloween without Michael Myers, and same with Nightmare on Elm Street and Freddy Krueger.
 Same thing with the Child’s Play franchise and Chucky, except there’s a little more reality to Chucky than you might think.